awslabs/multi-model-server/examples/lstm_ptb/README.md

-# Senquence to Sequence inference with LSTM network trained on PenTreeBank data set
+# Sequence to Sequence inference with LSTM network trained on PenTreeBank data set

 In this example, we show how to create a service which generates sentences with a pre-trained LSTM model with deep model server.
 This model is trained on [PenTreeBank data](https://catalog.ldc.upenn.edu/ldc99t42) and training detail can be found in [MXNet example](https://github.com/apache/incubator-mxnet/tree/master/example/rnn).